Master’s program funding

 Scholarship programs resulting from agreements with the CALDO Consortium

-Agreements signed between the CALDO consortium, of which Université Laval is a member, and the governments of some South American countries with a view to providing scholarships to resident students so they can pursue their studies and develop their expertise in their chosen field.
-The signatory countries at this time are Brazil, Colombia, and Chile.
+Agreements signed between the CALDO consortium, of which Université Laval is a member, and the governments of certain Latin American countries with a view to providing scholarships to resident students so they can pursue their studies and develop their expertise in their field at our university.
+The signatory countries at this time are Brazil, Chile, Colombia, Costa RicaEcuador, Mexico, Panama, Paraguay, Peru and Uruguay.

 Sample student budget – Person from abroad

-Yannick’s budget for the first year of his master’s program at Université Laval
+Yannick’s budget for a year of his master’s program at Université Laval

 Yannick